davydos/vividwealth-app/workflow_state.md

 - Repository secrets need to be configured manually via GitHub web interface (Completed for davydos/vividwealth-app)
 - All required secrets are missing from the organization repository (pending repository creation)
 - ~Expo authentication failing with 401 error~ (Fixed with pull_request_target update - verified working)
-- ❌ EAS configuration validation error: "hooks" property in eas.json is not allowed
+- ~EAS configuration validation error: "hooks" property in eas.json is not allowed~ (Fixed by removing hooks property)
+- ❌ EAS project not initialized in CI environment, need to run 'eas init' in workflow

 ## Recommendations
 1. Create GitHub organization "vividwealth" and transfer the repository